The Haute Route Itinerary

 Prafleuri-Arolla

-A night at the Prafleuri allows us to savor the simplicity of a Mountain Refuge.
-Once we head out the door we immediately ascent the Col de Roux (2804) and catch a view of the immense Lac de Dix, which we must travel to the other side of.
+A night at the Prafleuri allows us to savor the simplicity of a mountain refuge.
+Once we head out the door we immediately ascend the Col de Roux (2804) to view the immense Lac de Dix, which we hike around.
 A long flat trail around the lake provides perfect wildflower viewing.
-Upon arrival at the end of the lake, we must gear down for the ascent to the Col de Riedmatten (2918m) before a final descent down the grassy ski pistes takes us to the character-rich Hotel Kurhaus in Arolla.
+Upon arrival at the end of the lake, we must gear down for the ascent to the Col de Riedmatten (2918m) before a final descent down the grassy ski pistes into the character-rich Hotel Kurhaus in Arolla.

 - Cabane de Prafleuri 2650m/8694ft